 To find the logs for a Jira automation rule click the three dots next to the rule on the automation main page within your project.
 You can then dig into the details.

 Streamline Business Processes

 These are just a few of the many ways that you can use Jira automation to extend and enhance your instance, ultimately streamlining your business processes.
 If you’d like to learn more tips and tricks, check out how to Automate Jira Service Desk without Third Party Apps.
-As always, feel free to contact Atlas Authority to help you discover ways to streamline your business processes.
+As always, feel free to contact Atlas Authority to help you discover ways to empower your business through technology.